 High Altitude Cerebral Edema (HACE) This is a build-up of fluid around the brain.
 It cases the first five symptoms on the mild and severe lists previously.
 Coma from HACE can lead to unconsciousness is death within 12 hours from the onset of symptoms, but normally takes 1-2 days to develop.
 At the first sign of ataxia begin treatment with medication, oxygen, and descent.
 Usually, 4 to 8mg of dexamethasone is given as a first dose, then 4mg every six hours, Diamox every 12 hours and 2-4 liters/minute oxygen.
 The descent is necessary but a PAC (portable altitude chamber) bag will often be used first if available.

 High Altitude Cerebral Edema(HACE)

-High-altitude cerebral Edema (HACE) is a medical condition in which the brain swells with fluid because of the physiological effects of travelling to a high altitude.
+High-altitude cerebral Edema (HACE) is a medical condition in which the brain swells with fluid because of the physiological effects of traveling to a high altitude.
 It generally appears in patients who have Altitude Mountain Sickness and involves disorientation, lethargy, and nausea among other symptoms.
 It occurs when the body fails to acclimatize while ascending to a high altitude.

 High Altitude Pulmonary Edema (HAPE)

 This is an accumulation of fluid in the lungs and is very serious.
 It is responsible for all the other mild and serious symptoms and it is often accompanied by a mild fever.
 By far the treatment is oxygen at 4 liters a minute but using PAC (portable altitude chamber) bag treatment is a good substitute.
-If there is no PAC bag or oxygen then descent will be life saving.
+If there is no PAC bag or oxygen then descent will be life-saving.
 HAPE can lead to unconsciousness are death very quick.